I was twenty-two years old. I had just started law school. And I was obsessed with one word—poodle.

 Yep.
 You read that right.
 Poodle.

-But why?
 Why was I thinking about a curly-haired water dog?
 I couldn’t have told you.
 I only knew that the word was there, and that it wouldn’t leave me alone.

 So I did what any other sane person would do.
 I started googling.

 I learnt about the history of poodles.
 Did you know, for instance, that toy poodles were bred so that they could fit inside the muffs of Russian princesses to keep their hands warm?
 I learnt about the fact that, unlike most dogs, their hair doesn’t fall out.
 It just grows and grows and grows until it covers their eyes and ears and feet.
 And, much to the delight of my friend Kate, I spent hours during lectures looking up pictures of the different colours they came in.
 (She’s a human rights lawyer now and still laughs about this.)